 These states and the number of bankruptcies declared in 2011 are as follows:

 According to a study published in early 2005, 46 percent of bankruptcies were related to outstanding medical conditions.
 The major cited reasons in this category included injury or illness, medical expenses not covered by insurance or losing at least two weeks’ worth of work because of illness.

 But economic changes shortly after the study’s completion have led to drastic changes in the reasons cited for bankruptcy.
-Since 2005, commonly reported causes of bankruptcy include reduced income, job loss, credit debt, illness/injury, unexpected expenses and divorce.
+Since 2005, commonly reported causes of bankruptcy include reduced income, job loss, credit debt, illness/injury, unexpected expenses and preparing for divorce.